How Just 10 Minutes of Post-Meal Walking Can Dramatically Improve Your Health

 Deploy Folding Table of contents

-When you’re in a rush, it can seem impossible to fit into your day.
+When you’re in a rush, it can seem impossible to fit exercise into your day.
 But have you ever considered a 10-minute post-meal stroll?
 It may sound too simple to be effective, but research shows that this small change can have big impacts on your health.

 How a Quick Afternoon Stroll Can Change Your Life

-Recent studies have found that walking can reduce the risk of type 2 , improve blood sugar levels, and even lower the risk of stroke.
+Recent studies have found that walking can reduce the risk of type 2 diabetes, improve blood sugar levels, and even lower the risk of stroke.
 A 2017 study published in the journal Medicine and Science in Sports and Exercise found that regular walking improved a4bdominal fat mass and waist circumference in men and women.

 The American Heart Association recommends at least 150 minutes of physical activity a week, but the study found that doing just 10 minutes of walking after meals had beneficial effects.
 This means that you can get the benefits of regular exercise without having to commit to a strenuous workout.